pascholda1/apidocjs2typescript/README.md

 > If you're starting a new web service, **OpenAPI** is probably the better choice.
 > However, if you're already using ApiDocJS, this package can help you connect your **TypeScript-based frontend** to your API with ease.

-> **🧾 Version Info:** Version 1.0 of this package is compatible with older versions of ApiDoc (tested with v0.29.0), which can still be built using Grunt.
-> This is due to my specific need to support that version.
-> **Support for newer ApiDoc versions is planned for v2 – coming soon.**
+> **🧾 Version Info:** Works with ApiDoc Version <= 0.29.0 and >= 1.2.0.
+All versions in between do not export a data.json file, which is required by the generator

 Generate a ready-to-use API client based on an [ApiDocJs](http://apidocjs.com) documentation.